retakeyourprivacy/iVim/README.md

 # .vimrc file for iVim

-iVim is a text editing app for iOS devices.
-It is a clone of Vim 8.1 -- it is **not** a clone of Neovim.
+iVim is a text editing app for iOS devices that brings Vim motions to Apple hardware.
+It is a clone of Vim 8.1.

-Because iVim is a clone of Vim, it lacks the extensibility of a Vim client on a Linux terminal.
+However, because iVim is not a perfect clone, it lacks the extensibility of a Vim client on a Linux terminal.
 Therefore, this repo is a modified set of Vim dotfiles that *will* work on iVim.
-The features that only work on "real Vim" have been commented out or removed.
+The features that only work on "real" Vim have been commented out or removed.

+This repo is being modified to work as both a Vim and iVim config interchangeably.

 ## Instructions